 In general, we make payment of grants to students before the end of January.
 All grants are first credited toward outstanding fees.
 If all of your fees have been paid, we will issue a refund.

-A minimum of 15 bursaries will be available to students entering the MD Program in September.
+A maximum of 22 bursaries will be available to students entering the MD Program in September.
 Each bursary is for the amount of $20,000 during the first year of study in the MD Program and upon submitting an annual application for review to us, additional bursary assistance of $10,000 in each of the second, third and fourth year of study may be given.
 Grants will be paid during the fall term prior to the deadline of payment for fees.
 You must meet all admission conditions and registration requirements before any payment will be released.

 Submission of an application for the U of T MD Admission Bursaries has no influence whatsoever on your application for entry to the MD Program.
 The review and assessment of bursary applications is a separate and distinct process.
 Admission Bursary recipients will receive notification along with their offer of admission to the MD Program.